 You might not have planned to go to an olive oil museum whilst you’re in Brač, but it’s worth an hour of your time.

 Brač is well known for its lamb, Brač stone, wine and olive oil.
 Where better to learn about olive oil?

-The Olive Oil Museum is situated within the oldest settlement, Škrip, mentioned above.
+The Olive Oil Museum is situated within the oldest settlement, Škrip.
 You can combine your visit to the settlement with a trip to the museum.

 You’ll be taken on a journey, learning the traditional ways and history of olive oil production.
-Throughout the museum you’ll not only see how it is made, but get to taste different types of olive oil, cheese and other local products.
+Throughout the museum, you’ll not only see how it is made but also get to taste different types of olive oil, cheese and other local products.

 A museum where you get to eat, can you think of anything better?

 Entrance to the Olive Oil Museum costs €4.50 per person.